qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Working with Bookmarks
 ----------------------

-To use or manage bookmarks, select the menu option :menuselection:`View --> Show Bookmarks -->`.
-The :menuselection:`Geospatial Bookmarks` dialog allows you to zoom to or delete a bookmark.
+To use or manage bookmarks, select the menu option :menuselection:`View --> Show Bookmarks`.
+The :guilabel:`Geospatial Bookmarks` dialog allows you to zoom to or delete a bookmark.
 You can not edit the bookmark name or coordinates.

 Zooming to a Bookmark
 ---------------------

-From the :menuselection:`Geospatial Bookmarks` dialog, select the desired bookmark by clicking on it, then click **[Zoom To]**.
+From the :guilabel:`Geospatial Bookmarks` dialog, select the desired bookmark by clicking on it, then click **[Zoom To]**.
 You can also zoom to a bookmark by double-clicking on it.